European-Unified-ID/EUID-docs/api/v1/guides/publisher-client-side.md

 [EUID API Documentation](../../README.md) > [v1](../README.md) > [Integration Guides](README.md) > Publisher Integration Guide

-# EUID SDK Integration Guide
+# EUID SDK Publisher Integration Guide

 This guide is intended for publishers with web assets who would like to generate identity tokens utilizing EUID for the RTB bid stream, while integrating directly with EUID rather than EUID-enabled single-sign-on or identity providers.